Guide to the Library

 So long as they conform to our policy, food and drink are permitted in the library (though not in the computer lab).
 If you spill something, just let us know right away so we can get it cleaned up.

 The librarians and staff are here to help you.
-If you need to get in touch with us, feel free to call us or drop by in person.
+If you need to get in touch with us, feel free to call or email us.

 Assistive Technology and Lactation Rooms